Let’s settle the debate over pineapple pizza.

 - Cut the pizza into wedges and serve immediately.
 Enjoy!

-Sign-up for our newsletter to receive more authentic and delicious pineapple recipes.
+Sign up for our newsletter to receive more surprising and delicious pineapple recipes, delivered straight to your inbox!